bryonwinger/link-follower/README.md

 # LinkFollower

-A Simple program written for learning basic Elixir syntax.
-It doesn't do anything useful. :)
+A simple program written as an exercise in learning some basic Elixir.

+It's purpose is to extract ```<a>``` tags from an HTML document and allow the user to choose one to follow.
+This will fetch the linked page and continue the cycle.
+It doesn't really perform anything useful. :)

 ## Installation